Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Introduction

-Applying the central limit order book and batch auction mechanisms in real-world exchanges has resulted in two primary trading systems: the continuous limit order book system and the periodic auction system.
-The continuous limit order book functions as a double auction in real time, continuously accepting new orders and matching them whenever a suitable counterparty is willing to buy or sell at a specific price or better (limit orders) or at the best available price (market orders).
-We refer to \cite{avellaneda2008high,gayduk2018endogenous,cont2010stochastic,gueant2013dealing,foucault1999order,colliard2012trading,baldacci2023mean,barucci2025market} or the monograph \cite{cartea2015algorithmic} for empirical facts, price formation and stochastic control problems related to limit order book and market making.
-In contrast, a periodic auction runs a batch auction periodically: upon the entry of a trader, an auction is initiated and remains open for a set duration, ranging from a few seconds to a few minutes, as determined by the stock exchange.
-During this period, any order can join with a proposed price and quantity.
-Once the auction closes, the exchange computes a clearing price that maximizes executed quantities.
-All buy orders above the clearing price and all sell orders below the clearing price are executed at the clearing price instead of their initially proposed prices.
-A new auction may start once the previous one concludes, hence the name ``periodic'' auction.
-Unlike the continuous system, periodic auctions do not reflect a continuous trading along time and defer all transactions at the end of each auction duration.
-Auctions have known a growing interest among traditional exchanges, as for example CBOE U.S. Equities Periodic Auctions, Turquoise operated by the London Stock Exchange Group, CME Globex.
+These two mechanisms underpin the primary trading systems in modern markets: the continuous limit order book and the periodic auction system.
+The CLOB functions in real time, continuously accepting new orders and matching them instantly when a suitable counterparty is available, either at a specified price (limit orders) or at the best available price (market orders).
+For empirical evidence, price formation models, and stochastic control problems related to limit order books and market making, we refer the reader to \cite{avellaneda2008high,gayduk2018endogenous,cont2010stochastic,gueant2013dealing,foucault1999order,colliard2012trading,baldacci2023mean,barucci2025market} and the monograph \cite{cartea2015algorithmic}.

+By contrast, a periodic auction operates through a sequence of repeated batch auctions.
+When a trader submits an order, an auction phase is initiated and remains open for a fixed duration, ranging from a few milliseconds to several minutes depending on the exchange.
+During this period, market participants can submit, modify, or cancel orders.
+At the close of the phase, the exchange computes a clearing price that maximizes the executed volume.
+All executable orders are then filled at this single clearing price, regardless of their original submission times.
+A new auction begins once the previous one concludes.
+Unlike the continuous system, periodic auctions deliberately defer execution to the end of the interval.
+This approach has gained growing traction among traditional exchanges, with notable implementations including Cboe U.S. Equities Periodic Auctions, Turquoise (operated by the London Stock Exchange Group), and CME Globex.